SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Here are just a few highlights on the inside of the cathedral.

-In the back of the church (on your right when you enter) is The Interfaith AIDS Memorial Chapel.
+In the back of the church (on your right when you enter) is the Interfaith AIDS Memorial Chapel.
 This small chapel opened within the cathedral in 1995.

 During your visit, make sure you also spend a few minutes looking at the AIDS Memorial Quilt.

 The quilt blocks are rotated frequently and represent the tens of thousands that have died from this terrible disease.
-Each block was made by a friend or relative to remember the life of their loved one that died from AIDS.
+Each block was made by a friend or relative to remember the life of their loved one who died from AIDS.

 The south wall of Grace Cathedral San Francisco has a number of colorful murals.
 These are on your left when you enter.

-They depict several important events in San Francisco's history including the 1906 earthquake and fire that destroyed the city (learn more).
 The one in the picture below shows the creation and signing of the United Nations, which occurred in the city in 1945.

-The outside Labyrinth is open 24 hours a day.
+The outside labyrinth is open 24 hours a day.
 It's located at the top of the steps right in front of the cathedral.

-The inside Labyrinth is open during regular visiting hours.
+The inside labyrinth is open during regular visiting hours.
 It's toward the back of the church, so you can't miss it.

 Grace Cathedral San Francisco welcomes people from all religions and backgrounds into their church for a visit.
-It is $12 to walk around.
-This is to help them maintain the church for both visitors and parishioners.

 You can visit any day during the week.
 They are open: